kubernetes/enhancements/keps/sig-node/1898-hardened-exec/README.md

 ### Test Plan

-Although `exec` requests are used extensively across E2E tests, the dedicated test coverage is severly lacking, and there is no test coverage of `attach` and `portForward`.
+Although `exec` requests are used extensively across E2E tests, the dedicated test coverage is severely lacking, and there is no test coverage of `attach` and `portForward`.
 Tests will be added
 covering:

 1. Parameters provided via query parameters